Party Wall Surveyors

 What is the Party Wall Act?

 The Party Wall Act is an important piece of legislation in England and Wales.
-It is designed to help prevent construction related disagreements between neighbours before building work is started and provides a clear legal framework for resolving any disputes that may arise in relation to party walls and other party structures.
+It is designed to facilitate development while protecting adjoining properties from damage and their occupants from unnecessary inconvenience.
+The Act provides a clear legal framework for resolving any disputes that may arise in relation to party walls and other party structures.

 The Act broadly covers three distinct types of ‘notifiable’ work (more detail below):